Quality Inference in Federated Learning with Secure Aggregation: Experimental Setup

 \subsection{Datasets, ML Models and Experiment Setup}

 For our experiments, we used the MNIST \cite{deng2012mnist} and the CIFAR10 \cite{krizhevsky2014cifar} datasets.
 MNIST corresponds to the simple task of digit recognition.
 It contains $70,000$ hand-written digits in the form of $28 \times 28$ gray-scale images.
-CIFAR10 is more involved, as it consists of $60,000$ $32 \times 32$ colour images of various objects.
+CIFAR10 is more involved, as it consists of $60,000$ $32 \times 32$ color images of various objects.
 For MLP, we used a three-layered structure with hidden layer size 64, while for CNN, we used two convolutional layers with 10 and 20 kernels of size 5$\times$5, followed by two fully-connected hidden layers of sizes 120 and 84.
-For the optimizer we used SGD with learning rate 0.01 and drop out rate 0.5.
-The combination of the two datasets and the two neural network models yield four use-cases.
+For the optimizer, we used SGD with a learning rate of 0.01 and a dropout rate of 0.5.
+The combination of the two datasets and the two neural network models yields four use cases.
 In the rest of the paper, we will refer to these as MM for MLP-MNIST, MC for MLP-CIFAR10, CM for CNN-MNIST, and CC for CNN-CIFAR10.

 We ran all the experiments for 100 rounds and with three different FL settings, corresponding to 5, 25, and 100 participants where 2, 5, and 10 of them are selected in each round, respectively.
-The three FL settings combined with the four use-cases result in twelve evaluation scenarios.
+The three FL settings combined with the four use cases result in twelve evaluation scenarios.
 We ran every experiment 10-fold, with randomly selected participants.